 One of the most popular beach-found treasure is glass that has been tumbled in the waves until the edges are smooth and worn.
 Learn more about beaches where you can find sea glass, the sources of beach glass, and more about collecting and creating with these beach gems.

-- North American Sea Glass Association: A community of informed collectors and sellers of sea glass that are educated on the characteristics and significance of genuine sea glass.
+- International Sea Glass Association: A community of informed collectors and sellers of sea glass that are educated on the characteristics and significance of genuine sea glass.

 - Sea Glass Journal: Past articles about sea glass collectors, sea glass locations and sea glass hunting.

 - Odyssey Sea Glass: About sea glass, finding a beach, collecting and sorting, arts and crafts, photos and videos, and more.